Sean-Leishman/blog/content/projects/gryosound.md

 class MainActivityViewModel(application: Application) : AndroidViewModel(application) {
     private var soundPool = SoundPool(8, AudioManager.STREAM_MUSIC, 0)
-    // for all functions, a button id corresponds to a specific slot in the following 2 arrays private var soundSelections = IntArray(8) // the soundSelections (any int) of button 1 to 8 (aka the track id that is selected, number ranges from 1 to as many tracks as therer are) private var streamIds = IntArray(8) // the streamid (any int) of button 1 to 8 (stream ids are generated dynamically) private var sounds: HashMap<Int, File> = hashMapOf<Int, File>() //maps soundid to soundfile private var semitone = IntArray(8)
+    // for all functions, a button id corresponds to a specific slot in the following 2 arrays private var soundSelections = IntArray(8) // the soundSelections (any int) of button 1 to 8 (aka the track id that is selected, number ranges from 1 to as many tracks as there are) private var streamIds = IntArray(8) // the streamid (any int) of button 1 to 8 (stream ids are generated dynamically) private var sounds: HashMap<Int, File> = hashMapOf<Int, File>() //maps soundid to soundfile private var semitone = IntArray(8)